ishidex2/domlet/README.md

 This is to be worked on

-Another difference is rule "stretch", it defines on wether the elements with `display: block` will be stretched or not.
+Another difference is rule "stretch", it defines on whether the elements with `display: block` will be stretched or not.
 Default value for block elements is `yes/true`

 > **Note**: Inline styles are currently disabled!